 Fighting For Medical Malpractice Victims

 We turn to the medical community in times of the greatest need — in times of birth and times when our lives are threatened.
 Unquestionably, doctors and medical professionals are some of the best and brightest people in our society.
 That said, they are humans and even the best make mistakes.
-Our medical system is too often motivated by profit and pushes people for long hours, overworking them, decreasing communication and patient care quality.
+Medical errors are just part of the truth of life.
+Our medical system is too often motivated by profit and pushes people for long hours, overworking them, decreasing communication, and patient care quality.

 When this happens, the outcome can be disastrous.
-When people are injured or killed due to medical malpractice, they should never have to shoulder the burden alone.
-While the civil justice system cannot undo these tragic events, it can provide compensation that allows people to heal, recover and elevate quality of life as best as possible in their wake.
+When people are injured or killed due to malpractice, such as injection errors or improper practice, they should never have to shoulder the burden alone.
+While the civil justice system cannot undo these tragic events, it can provide compensation that allows people to heal, recover, and elevate the quality of life as best as possible in their wake.

-Our attorneys handle a range of errors in surgery, including anesthesia errors, errors by surgeons or staff in the emergency room and other related claims.
+Our attorneys handle a range of errors in surgery, including anesthesia errors, medication errors, mistakes made by surgeons or staff in the emergency room, and other related claims.
 Even with the new technologies such as the DaVinci robotic surgical devices, errors still occur.
+Unfortunately, those errors can also bring on more pain, more suffering, and more medical expenses.

 Injuries In Nursing Homes